The Separated Child Foundation works to support unaccompanied children refugees in the UK and help them fulfil their potential.

 We’re committed to ensuring our income is used efficiently, effectively and responsibly, by making every pound count.

 We’re committed to transparency and honesty about who we are and what we do.
 This means providing clear and relevant information and making it easier for people to engage with our work and get in touch.
-Find out more from our annual reports.

 Supporting and enabling our volunteers